McTavishLab/R_OpenTree_tutorials/_episodes/07-age-summary.md

 teaching: 5
 exercises: 5
 questions:
-- "How do I summarize infromation from different source chronograms?"
+- "How do I summarize information from different source chronograms?"
 - "How do I choose a preferred source chronogram?"
 objectives:
 - "Understanding the depth of uncertainty around age estimates."